mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 #### Removing accounts

-To remove an account, the Administrator-level member of staff should make contact with mySociety.
+To remove an account, the Administrator-level member of staff should make contact with SocietyWorks.

 #### Two-factor authentication